Ivagnesmanuel/Cloud-IoT-Environment-station/Dashboard_enviroment_station/README.md

+## Enviroment dashboard

-This folder contains the web application used to visualize all the telemetries retrieved from the devices.
+This folder contains the web application for the enviroment station, used to visualize all the telemetries retrieved from the devices.

 ```
 Cloud-IoT-enviroment-station/webapp